HGTS-Former: Hierarchical HyperGraph Transformer for Multivariate Time Series Analysis: Our Proposed Approach

-Compared with hypergraphs, ordinary graphs have obvious limitations in modeling high-order relationships.
+Unlike ordinary graphs depicting direct neighbor relationships, hypergraphs focus on modeling higher-order relationships between nodes.
 The fundamental reason is that each edge of a graph can only connect two nodes, while the hyperedge of a hypergraph can connect two or more nodes, thereby improving the ability to represent high-order interactions.
-The topological relationship of a hypergraph can be represented as an incidence matrix $H \in R^{N \times M}$, where \textit{N} represents the number of nodes and \textit{M} represents the number of hyperedges.
-The matrix H is shown in the following Eq.~\ref{eq:H_matrix}:
+The topological relationship of a hypergraph can be represented as an incidence matrix $\mathbf{H} \in \mathbb{R}^{N \times M}$, where \textit{N} represents the number of nodes and \textit{M} represents the number of hyperedges.
+The matrix $\mathbf{H}$ is shown in the following Eq.~\ref{eq:H_matrix}:

+Following the definition of the incidence matrix $\mathbf{H}$, let $\mathbf{D}_v$ and $\mathbf{D}_e$ denote the diagonal matrices representing the vertex and hyperedge degrees, respectively.
+The message passing process within a hypergraph is characterized by a "node-edge-node" transformation, in which node features are first gathered to form hyperedge features via $\mathbf{H}^\top$ and subsequently aggregated back to update node representations through $\mathbf{H}$.
+Formally, the propagation rule for the $l$-th layer is formulated as:

+where $\mathbf{X}^{(l)}$ denotes the node feature matrix at the $l$-th layer.
+The diagonal matrix $\mathbf{W}$ contains hyperedge weights used to modulate the significance of different high-order correlations , while $\mathbf{\Theta}^{(l)}$ represents the learnable filter parameters that project node features into a higher-level representation space.
+Finally, $\sigma(\cdot)$ denotes the non-linear activation function.
+This mechanism enables the framework to effectively exploit complex high-order data relationships that exceed the modeling capacity of traditional pairwise graph structures.